-26. Coffee maker
+14. Coffee maker

 To-go coffee can quickly take a bite out of anyone’s budget.
-If your grad loves a good cup o’ joe, get a quality coffee maker to encourage him or her to brew at home.
+If your grad loves a good cup o’ joe, get a quality coffee maker to encourage them to brew at home.

-27. Gas or transit card
+15. Gas or grocery gift card

 No matter where your graduate is going next in life, it’s going to cost some money to get there.
 Graduates won’t need to spend so much if you give them a gas card or transit card as a graduation gift.